zedMar65/Neural-Network/README.md

 # discription
-Simple, multi-purpouse neural net, more of a learning project not werry capable, but easy to use, coded in c++
+Simple, multi-purpouse neural net, more of a learning project not werry capable, but easy to use, coded in c++.
+The nets structure is created via terminal, so it can be easily modified.